drupalprojects/packaging/README.txt

    available to the testbot.
 As a standalone module, Packaging implements unit tests for algorithms used for every shipping module.
 5) Packaging strategies are extensible using a plugin mechanism.
-If the built-in packaging methods don't suit you, it's easy to write your own and share your own with others.
+If the built-in packaging strategies don't suit you, it's easy to write your own strategy and share your strategy with others.
 6) Architecture enables development of new features.
 Packaging strategies can be computationally difficult: by abstracting out the packaging strategy this module provides a simple mechanism to develop and test new features.

 Default strategies